26 Types of Insects in Texas

 The Cottonwood borer is a member of the Cerambycidae family of long-horned beetles.
 This is one of the types of insects in Texas that belongs to the largest member of its family on the Great Plains.

 The cottonwood borer can grow up to 40 mm long and 12 mm wide.
-There have been frequent phone calls during the summer from frightened people who have discovered one and are fearful that Martians have invaded!
+During the summer, there have been frequent phone calls from frightened people who have discovered one and are fearful that Martians have invaded!

 As their name suggests, carpet beetles occasionally infect carpets.
 The pest preys on numerous other materials made of wool, fur, felt, silk, feathers, skins, and leather, just like clothes moths do.